Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # Connection with the sensor
 ![cable pinout](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Cable_pinout.png)

+Hey ?!
+It's all empty in the shell apart from that crappy connector at the end ?
+Yes, you can trash the main camera PCB, or better give it to me to avoid dispersal of heavy metals, I will recycle it well, don't worry.
+The camera PCB is not required is this mod.

 # acknowledgments
 - [Game Boy Camera Club](https://disboard.org/fr/server/568464159050694666) on Discord for the hype and help on all new projects.
 - [Rafael Zenaro](https://github.com/zenaro147) because I stole lots of code from the [NeoGB Printer project](https://github.com/zenaro147/NeoGB-Printer).